American Literature Series: Scarlet Letter by Nathaniel Hawthorne

 Nathaniel Hawthorne, oil painting by Charles Osgood, circa 1841

-In the time, when Hawthorne wrote Scarlet Letter, he was a part of the American Renaissance that occurred in the 19th century, which is considered the romantic period in American literature.
+In the time, when Hawthorne wrote Scarlet Letter, he was a part of the American Renaissance that occurred in the 19th century, which is considered the romantic period in American Literature.
 Firstly, the movement originated from Europe, at the end of the eighteenth century and came to America in the nineteenth century.
-American literature between 1830-1865 was considered a romantic period, which corresponds to the writing date of The Scarlet Letter.
-According to the supporters of romanticism, writers are not interested in facts or details.
+American Literature between 1830 and 1865 was considered a romantic period, which corresponds to the writing date of The Scarlet Letter.
+According to the supporters of romanticism, writers were not interested in facts or details.
 They emphasized emotion, a love of nature, and imagination; spiritual motives become more important.
 Mark Bevir explains: ‘’The American romantics believed that personal intuitions have moral authority precisely because individuals contain the divine within themselves.’’
 Unlike European romanticism, the American romanticism movement recognized the writers celebrating American beauty and began to create their own cultural identity with the new writing style.
-This was because they thought the power of their writing style was under English- European impact.
+This was because they thought the power of their writing style was under English-European impact.
 Mark Bevir states, ‘’American romanticism differed from British in its close relationship to both Unitarianism and frontier individualism.’’

 The Scarlet Letter by Hugues Merle (1861), Hester Prynne and Pearl are in the foreground and Arthur Dimmesdale and Roger Chillingworth are in the background